 7. Incrementality: The KPI That Actually Matters

-Incrementality testing helps you discover real incremental and unproductive impact, completely ignore the channels that appear high-performing, since they could be converting from organics and leaving less incremental growth, and your slow ramping channels that seem underperforming could be bringing in users who stay longer and monetize better; all while Apptrove provides you with the barriers you set to understand and access these incrementality takeaways, so you can scale with confidence.
+Incrementality testing will help you identify real incremental, unproductive impact and ignore the channels that have high appearing performance because they are converting from organics and providing a minimal amount of new incremental growth.
+Additionally, the slow ramp channels that appear to be underperforming may be attracting first-time users who remain longer and monetise more.
+Apptrove will provide you with the barriers you have in place to understand and access these incremental takeaways to enable you to scale with confidence.

 Channel fatigue, platform saturation, and policy changes are real threats in this app economy.
 Diversification marketing offers not only safety but a road map for getting bigger.
-It’s your formula for creating new revenue, and in turn higher-quality users, without new spending and for never getting caught flat-footed by the next update or algorithm tweak.
-As app marketers adopt a multi-source, high-measurement strategy, the winners will be those with the best playbooks that are usable, de-risked, and agile (rather than the biggest budgets).
+It is your method of generating new revenue and therefore generating higher quality users, without additional expenditure, and provides a means to continue to adapt as the next update or algorithm change occurs, to never again be surprised.
+As app marketers adopt a multi-source, high-measurement strategy, success will go to those that have the best, reusable, de-risked, and agile playbooks, rather than just the largest budgets.

 Are you ready to see how a more diversified growth strategy could look for your app?
-Join Apptrove and take the first steps in mapping out your next channel move with!
+Join Apptrove and take the first steps in mapping out your next channel move!

 Frequently Asked Questions